Dera Ismail Khan: Colonial British India era

-NWFP province was made out of Punjab province in 1920.
-D. I. Khan was made part of the NWFP, now known as KPK province.

 D. I. Khan's first deputy commissioner under British Indian Empire was General Henry Charles Van Cortland, who arrived in February 1848, before departing later that year to quell a revolt in nearby Multan.
 Following the defeat of rebels at Multan, Lieutenant Butler was made the next deputy commissioner of D. I. Khan and Bannu.
-Under his rule, the city's infrastructure and colonial administration system were established in which top posts were exclusively occupied by the British.
+Under his rule, city's infrastructure and colonial administration system were established in which top posts were exclusively occupied by the British.
 The city was on the edge of the Tribal Areas — lands that were frequently in rebellion against British Indian Empire.
 The town did not rise up in revolt against British Indian Empire during the 1857 Sepoy Mutiny.
 In 1861, D. I. Khan was made into the Divisional Capital of the new Dera Ismail Khan Division: analogous to a British county.

 The municipality was constituted in 1867, while the Dera Ismail Khan Cantonment was established in 1894.
 By 1881 the city's population was 22,164.
-The military cantonment area, which lies southeast of the town, has an area of 44 sqmi, excluding the portion known as Fort Akalgarh on the northwest side.
-The Derajat Brigade had its winter headquarters at Dera Ismail Khan, and the garrison consisted of a mountain battery, a regiment of Native cavalry, and three regiments of Native infantry.
+The military cantonment area, which lies southeast of the town, had an area of 44 sqmi, excluding the portion known as Fort Akalgarh on the northwest side.

+The Dera Ismail Brigade had its winter headquarters at Dera Ismail Khan, and the garrison consisted of a mountain battery, a regiment of Native cavalry, and three regiments of Native infantry.
 Detachments from these regiments helped to garrison the outposts of Drazinda, Jandola, and Jatta.
 The "Civil Lines" neighborhood was built to the south.

-The local trade of Dera Ismail Khan was of moderate importance, but some foreign traffic with Central Asia passed through it.
-Powindah caravans of Afghan merchants traversed the town twice a year on their road to and from India.
-With the increasing security of the Gomal route, these caravans were swelling in numbers.
-The chief imports were English and native piece-goods, hides, salt, and fancy wares; the exports were grain, wood, and ghee.
-The local manufacturers specialized in lungis and lacquered woodwork.

 The town possessed a civil hospital; its chief educational institutions were two aided Anglo-vernacular high schools, one maintained by the Church Missionary Society and the other by the Bharatri Sabha, and an Anglo-vernacular middle school maintained by the municipality.

 According to the 1901 census, the population of Dera Ismail Khan was 31,737, of whom 18,662 were Muslims, 11,486 Hindus, and 1,420 Sikhs.
 Of the total, 3,450 lived in the cantonment.
-In 1911 the population reached 35,131 and in 1921 it became 39,341.

-In 1932, the population of Dera Ismail Khan was 56,741.
-It consisted of Hindus and Muslims, the latter of which included recent converts from Hinduism and Pashtuns.
+The predominantly Muslim population (which accounted for 60% of the local population of Dera Ismail Khan) may have supported the Muslim League and the Pakistan Movement.